-Sloping roads (the origin of the photo: GDV)
+• Sloping roads (the origin of the photo: GDV)

-• Major natural flow paths of surface water
+• Primary natural flow paths of surface water

 The sewage systems (in Germany) are usually sized for frequent precipitation.
-Therefore, it is up to the municipalities and building owners to regularly check sewage systems and backflow prevention facilities located in their responsible areas.
-This inspection should be carried out by a specialist company, especially after a storm and to, among other things, clean the sludge flap, screens, and rakes on the roads and remove the blockage.
+Therefore, it is up to the municipalities and building owners to regularly check sewage systems and backflow prevention facilities in their areas of responsibility.
+These inspections should be carried out by a specialist company, especially after a storm, and should include, among other things, cleaning of the sludge flap, screens, and rakes on the roads, to ensure any blockage is removed.